automl/GoLU/README.md

 ### 4️⃣ Install GCC Compiler (optional)

-If Linux already has GCC Compiler, you don't need this.
+If Linux/Windows already has GCC Compiler, you don't need this.
 The GCC compiler helps compile the CUDA Kernel before use.
 To install GCC, you can use the following command:

 ```bash
 conda install -c conda-forge gcc=9 gxx=9